 Sea Acres Rainforest boardwalk

 Many wonders of the rainforest reside above ground level, so getting up into the canopy is the best way to explore it properly.
-Rising seven metres through the forest under storey to the canopy above, Sea Acres Rainforest boardwalk provides the perfect accessible platform from which to experience this busy habitat.
+Rising seven metres through the forest under storey to the canopy above, Sea Acres Rainforest boardwalk is an easy and wheelchair-accessible loop that's a great way for the whole family to experience this busy habitat.

-Setting out from Sea Acres Rainforest Centre, you’re likely to see rainforest birds, like the scarlet robin, feeding and nesting in tree branches.
+Setting out from Sea Acres Rainforest Centre, in Port Macquarie, you’re likely to see rainforest birds, like the scarlet robin, feeding and nesting in tree branches.
 But keep an eye out too for goannas and the slithering diamond python.

 The Sea Acres Rainforest boardwalk can be experienced on a guided tour or a self-guided walk.
-It is an easy 1.3 kilometre walk through the rainforest canopy.
+It's is an easy 1.3km walk through the rainforest canopy.

 Scheduled guided tours are run daily subject to the availability of guides.

 A quiet space is available at the venue/ facility

 Allows a person's carer free entry into participating venues and events